Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Approach

 \subsection{Qseudo QA Dataset Generation}

 In the preparation stage, we prompt the LLM to automatically generate a large number of QA pairs as a pseudo dataset by the following four steps.

-\paragraph{Passage Generation} To ensure the diversity of the generated passages, we first manually design some topics (like \textit{countries, books, tourist attractions} etc.) that are likely to appear in ODQA referring to the dataset statistics in TriviaQA \citep{joshi-etal-2017-triviaqa}.
+\paragraph{Passage Generation} To ensure the diversity of the generated passages, we first sample various topics (such as \textit{countries, books, tourist attractions}) that are likely to appear in ODQA based on the distribution of hierarchical WordNet synsets for entities appearing in the answers of TriviaQA \citep{joshi-etal-2017-triviaqa}.
+Specifically, we first abstract and summarize these entities to define a set of high-level themes such as politics, sports, geography, film, television, etc. Then under each high-level theme, we further subdivide it into several topics; for instance, the sports theme is broken down into athletes, sports teams, and sporting events, leading to a complete list of topics.
+Regarding the number of examples needed for each topic, we empirically set the requirement for each high-level theme at 100 and evenly distribute this value among all the subordinate topics.
+Subsequently, we manually adjust these numbers, resulting in the data shown in our paper (Table \ref{tab:topic_name_number} in Appendix \ref{app:gen_topic}).

 For each topic, the LLM is asked to list some examples with instructions like ``\texttt{List some \{topic\}:}'', and this step is repeated until we have collected a certain number of different examples for it.
-Through this, we obtain a huge number of examples covering different categories and they are leveraged to generate short Wiki-style passages with the following prompt ``\texttt{This is a passage from Wikipedia about the \{topic\}, \{example\}:}''.
-Note that we do not require the generated article to be an exact copy of the wiki page, but just a wiki-style paragraph with enough factual information.
+Through this, we obtain a huge number of examples covering different categories and they are leveraged to generate short Wikipedia-style passages with the following prompt ``\texttt{This is a passage from Wikipedia about the \{topic\}, \{example\}:}''.
+Note that we do not require the generated article to be an exact copy of the Wikipedia page but just a Wikipedia-style paragraph with enough factual information.

 \paragraph{Named Entity Recognition} We extract the named entities in these generated passages as the candidate answers.
 Usually, this step is conducted by a fine-tuned small model.
 In our framework, this is also done by the LLM itself.
 For a given passage, the prompt might be ``\texttt{Here is a passage: \{passage\} Extract the named entities in it:}'', and we can get the entities in this passage.